-A program that facilitates quality care by awarding incentive payments to providers that deliver evidence-based treatment decisions which drive better care for individuals, improve health for populations, lower costs, or enhance provider workflows.
-FIGURE 2.
-VALUE-BASED CARE
+A program that facilitates quality care by awarding incentive payments to providers that deliver evidence-based treatment decisions which drive better care for individuals, improved health for populations, lower costs, or more efficient provider workflows.

-TALKING THE TALK: A LEXICON FOR VALUE-BASED PURCHASING Value-based purchasing was then further segmented to delineate between performance-based contractual agreements, or "value-based contracts" and contractual arrangements that do not typically measure the performance of the product, such as "alternative payment contracts" or "alternative payment models."
+Value-based purchasing was then further segmented to delineate between performance-based contractual agreements, or "value-based contracts" and contractual arrangements that do not typically measure the performance of the product, such as "alternative payment contracts" or "alternative payment models."
 In today's environment, some contracts have evolved from bilateral agreements between two stakeholders to multilateral agreements to align incentives among health plans, pharmacy benefit managers, provider networks, and biopharmaceutical manufacturers.
 (Figure 3)